firubi/arch-installation-gigachad/README.md

 For encrypted root users: your mkinitcpio hooks should look something like this: HOOKS=(base systemd autodetect microcode modconf kms keyboard sd-vconsole block sd-encrypt filesystems fsck), most importantly include sd-encrypt.
 For plymouth users: add the plymouth hook in mkinitcpio - make sure it is before sd-encrypt.

+I also like to uncomment/add Color, ILoveCandy and Verbose.

 ### Sudo, user
 Make an account:
 ```